Signal Reconstruction from Samples at Unknown Locations with Application to 2D Unknown View Tomography: Signal Reconstruction in 1D from Samples at Unknown Locations

 \subsection{Original Problem}

 Consider a periodic, band-limited signal $g(t)$.
-Without loss of generality, assume its period to be $1$ and assume $|g(t)|<1$ for all $t$ in the signal domain.
-We henceforth refer to both these as property \textsf{L}.
-We present the following problem statement for band-limited signal reconstruction from unknown angles:
+We now define an important signal property which we refer to as property \textsf{L}: \\ \textbf{Property} \textsf{L}: Without loss of generality, assume the period of $g(t)$ to be $1$ and $|g(t)|<1$ for all $t$ in the signal domain. \\ Both assumptions in property \textsf{L} are reasonable, and the key results of this paper remain unchanged (scaled by constant factors) if the period of the signal is unequal to 1 or if its largest absolute value is unequal to 1.
+We present the following problem statement for band-limited signal reconstruction from unknown sample locations:

 \textsf{(P0)} \textit{Consider an unknown signal $g(t)$ satisfying property \textsf{L}, and the (unknown) set $\{ t_1, t_2, ..., t_N\}$ which is created by drawing $N$ independent sample locations from $\textrm{Uniform}(0, 1)$ and then sorting them so that we have $t_1 < t_2 < ... < t_N$.
 Given $\{ g(t_1), g(t_2), ..., g(t_N)\}$ in this order and the bandwidth $b\in \mathbb{N}$ of $g(t)$, reconstruct $g(t)$.}